 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a container that was not built for the load: these materials weigh two to four times what asphalt does.
-For these tear-offs we route in a reinforced 30-yard bin with a heavier floor plate; we cap the fill volume well below the visual rim so axle weight stays legal.
-We set this low-wall unit via lowboy and also offer general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a container not built for high-density loads.
+For these jobs, we route a reinforced 30-yard bin with heavier floor plates and ribbed sides: we cap the fill volume well below the visual rim to keep the axle weight legal.
+This low-wall lowboy avoids excess stress; additionally, we offer a general construction debris service for your lighter, mixed-material loads.

 Same-day Pickup for Fast Roof Project Turnover